HappyShield/happyshield.github.io/readme.md

 ### Submitting a Pull Request for Your Translation

-When you are ready for your work to be incorporated into the main repository:
+When you are ready for your work to be incorporated into the main repository, you will submit a pull request, which is a request to have these changes incorporated into the live website.

+Watch our video explaining how to submit a pull request for your translations files for HappyShield.Github.io here!

+The instructions are also shown below:

 1. Click Create Pull Request
 2. Add any helpful description along with your Pull Request to explain to others what you have added or changed to the text.